Carlo Cesare Malvasia: Works

 The vast body of his writings includes many legal studies and much poetry.
 In his youth, Malvasia enjoyed considerable success as a Marinist poet active both in Bologna and in Rome.
 One of the best examples of the poetry, Il fiore coronato, published in 1647, is an ode in honour of Cardinal Marzio Ginetti.
 Then there is the curious Aelia Laelia Crispis non nata resurgens, which was published in Bologna in 1683.
 It deals with an enigmatic ancient Roman inscription that Malvasia studied and claimed to have deciphered, although his explanation, in the words of one writer, "was not among the most felicitous of the attempts" made by various scholars.
 The opposite can be said of Le pitture di Bologna, an essential guide book to Bologna and its treasures, first published in 1686.
 Enthusiastically received, it was reprinted four times before 1704.
 A new edition revised and enlarged by Giampietro Zanotti appeared in 1706, and was reprinted in 1732, 1755 and 1766.
 The latest edition, edited by Carlo Bianconi, Marcello Oretti and Francesco Maria Longhi, was published in Bologna in 1776.
+Other significant works by Malvasia are Il Claustro di S Michele in Bosco di Bologna (1694), and the Lettera a Monsignor Albergati, a perceptive description of the Supper in the House of the Pharisee (1652; Bologna, Certosa) by Giovanni Andrea Sirani.